Harika-SVL/Docker/notes.md

 * Now if we remove the container we loose the data
 * To fix the problem with data losses, Docker has volumes
-* Volume can exist even after docker container is deleted.
+* Volume can exist even after docker container is deleted
 * We can attach volumes to other containers as well
 * For this volume to work, we need to know the folder of which data will be preserved
-* Let explore docker volume subcommand
+* Let's explore docker volume subcommand

-* docker volume creates a storage according to the driver specified.
+* Docker volume creates a storage according to the driver specified.
 The default driver is local i.e. the volume is created in the machine where docker is executing

 ### Docker Volumes